emschuch/Investigating_Prison_Population/README.md

-### Metis Project 3 - Investigating the Prison Population
+# Investigating the Prison Population

 This was the third project I completed for the Metis data science bootcamp.
 I investigated prison population data using the 2004 Survey of Inmates conducted for the Bureau of Justice Statistics.